Creating a Template

 bash scripts/validate-docs.sh

-# Generate JSON and docs
+# Generate the registry and docs

-bash scripts/generate-templates-json.sh
+bash scripts/generate-registry.sh

 bash scripts/generate-docs-markdown.sh --force